MatchUp-Berlin/matchup/README.md

 ## Backend

-This app runs on AWS Amplfy
+This app runs on AWS Ampilfy

 To set it up follow the instructions at [AWS Amplify](https://docs.amplify.aws/cli/start/install/)